Help Your Thyroid Regulate Bone Formation With These 9 Foods

 All of the foods with asterisks are Foundation Foods, so you can see how indispensable gointrogenic foods are to keeping your bones strong and your whole body healthy.

 How Do I Keep My Thyroid Working At The Right Pace?

 Like every evidence-backed solution I write about, the answer to this question is completely natural, easy to access, and simple to achieve.
 You can keep your thyroid healthy and producing the appropriate balance of hormones by providing it the nutrients it needs to thrive.
-And if you’re following the Save Our Bones Program, you’ll recognize that many of the micronutrients mentioned below are Foundation Supplements, and most of the foods are Foundation Foods.
+And if you’re following the Osteoporosis Reversal Program, you’ll recognize that many of the micronutrients mentioned below are Foundation Supplements, and most of the foods are Foundation Foods.